 Mr. Thorson has over 40 years of experience in municipal law representing a diverse group of clients throughout California and assisting those clients in managing complex municipal issues.
-Mr. Thorson is the Chair of the firm's Public Law Department where he manages the attorneys assigned to the Department and the administrative functions of the Department.
+Mr. Thorson is the former Chair of the firm's Public Law Department where he managed the attorneys assigned to the Department and the administrative functions of the Department.

 Work for Clients